eclipse-archived/codewind-docs/docs/_documentations/mdt-che-roks.md

 # Setting up OpenShift on IKS (ROKS) for Codewind

 ## Prerequisites
-- Active your IBM Cloud account.
-   - Activate a paid account.
+- Activate a paid IBM Cloud account.
 Trial accounts cannot create OpenShift clusters.
 - Start a running ROKS cluster with a minimum of 1 node, 4 CPU, and 16 GB RAM.
 - Start a running Network File System (NFS) server that the cluster can access and use for storage.
    - The default IBM Cloud Kubernetes Service (IKS) storage cannot be used.